kyorohiro/hello_skyengine/widget_row/doc/README.md

 ![](screen.png)

 ```
-// following code is checked in 2015/11/05
+// following code is checked in 2015/11/07
-// but faield to draw image!!
+//   from 2015/11/06 can not NetworkImage when to show local image?
 //
 import 'package:flutter/widgets.dart';
+import 'package:flutter/material.dart';
 import 'package:flutter/services.dart';
-import 'package:flutter/material.dart';
-import 'dart:ui' as sky;
-import 'dart:math' as math;
-import 'dart:async';

 main() async {
   double width = 100.0;